irina-nita/tock/doc/configurator/Configurator.md

 - The `radio_group_with_known` function creates a list of radio buttons without the `None` option.
 This variant has one of the other options checked.
 - The `dialog` function creates a dialog window with a `Quit` button.
 - The `main_dialog` function creates the main dialog component that will be reused for multiple layers.

+### The `capsule` submodule

+The `capsule` submodule contains the configuration menus and logic for each Tock capsule.
+Each capsule has it own submodule where it implements their configuration process and must have a public function that can be used from `state.rs`.
+At the moment, there is a lot of boilerplate code in this submodule.
+In the future, we want to refactor this part to use generics or macros.